vserova/book/pages/ch_getcode_svn.md

 3
 Modify source files as required.
 Refer to [Svnbook](http://svnbook.red-bean.com) for the documentation on particular Subversion commands.
 Monitor your changes using `svn diff`, synchronize your working copy with the trunk using `svn update`, and finally commit them using `svn commit`.

 The rest should be the same as when using Subversion under UNIX systems.
-See [Source Code Retrieval under Unix](#source-code-retrieval-under-unix).
+See [Source Code Retrieval under Unix](#ch-getcode-svn.unix).

+<a name="ch-getcode-svn.mac"></a>

 ### Source Code Retrieval under Mac OS X

 Download and install the latest Subversion binaries for MacOSX from [http://subversion.tigris.org/](http://subversion.tigris.org).

 The rest should be the same as when using Subversion under UNIX systems.
-See [Source Code Retrieval under Unix](#source-code-retrieval-under-unix).
+See [Source Code Retrieval under Unix](#ch-getcode-svn.unix).

+<a name="ch-getcode-svn.src-tree-struct"></a>

 Source Tree Structure Summary
 -----------------------------